jpulse-net/jpulse-framework/docs/dev/work-items.md

 -------------------------------------------------------------------------
 ## 🕑 PENDING Work Items

-### **W-051**: infrastructure: framework package distribution
-- status: 🕑 PENDING
-- type: Infrastructure
-- objective: enable framework distribution via private npm package, so that a site owner can maintain their own site-specific reporsitory
-- base for:
-  - W-015: deployment: strategy for clean onboarding
-  - W-050: deployment: strategy for separate repositories, one for jpulse, and one for site
-- scope:
-  - Restructure framework for npm publishing
-  - Set up GitHub Packages for @jpulse/framework
-  - Update PathResolver for node_modules resolution
-  - Create framework package.json and publishing workflow
-  - Test private package installation and usage
-- deliverables:
-  - @jpulse/framework package on GitHub Packages
-  - Updated PathResolver for npm resolution
-  - Package publishing workflow
-  - Documentation for site teams

 ### **W-050**: deployment: strategy for separate repositories for jpulse and site
 - status: 🕑 PENDING